g7/sailfishx-patcher-f5321/README.md

 How to patch
 ------------

-First of all, clone this repository:
+First of all, clone this repository and its submodules:

 	git clone https://github.com/g7/sailfishx-patcher-f5321.git
 	cd sailfishx-patcher-f5321
+	git submodule init
+	git submodule update

 Then, install (if you haven't) the vagrant-vbguest plugin: